|Electrical Rates and Fees

 However, there are areas within the city limits that Hurricane Power does not serve.
 The Harrisburg development area is served by Rocky Mountain Power.
 Sand Hollow Resort, Dixie Springs, Elim Valley, and areas directly west of Dixie Springs and Elim Valley are served by Dixie Escalante.

 Note to home builders: Because of the different electric providers within the city, different permitting applications and impact fees are required.
 See the Building Department page for more details.

 Hurricane Power employs several stratagies to meet this demand as economically as possible.
 One strategy is to own and operate our own power generators to meet peak power demand.
-Currently we have three, 1.6 megawatt Caterpillar diesel gererators and six, 2 megawatt Caterpillar natural gas generators.
-One of the six natural gas generators is owned by Washington City but operated by Hurricane Power through an agreement.
+Currently we have three, 1.6 megawatt Caterpillar diesel gererators and five 2 megawatt Caterpillar natural gas generators.
+Watch this 2013 Wheeler Power Systems video featuring our Hurricane Generation Facility.

 Hurricane Power is also a member of the Utah Associated Municipal Power Systems ("UAMPS").
 This partnership allows Hurricane Power to obtain electric energy from various economical sources that Hurricane Power could not aquire working as a free agent.

-The percentage of energy sources by type used by the Hurricane Power Department for the year 2012 are shown in the chart below.
+Percentage of energys sources by type used by the Power Department for the 2020.

 Hunter Power Station